sosdos/waifu-finder-V1/README.md

 1. will open the image in your browser, and nothing else
 2. will both download the image to a folder named "homework" (in your downloads folder) AND open it in your broswer

+also it will only work with one tag at a time, more than one just breaks it.

 DISCALMER!!!!